-Each Party shall furnish to the other Party real-time and forecasted information as required by FPL's requirements.
-The Parties will cooperate with one another in the analysis of disturbances to either the Facility or the FPL Transmission System by gathering and providing access to information, if any, relating to any disturbance, including information from oscillography, protective relay targets, breaker operations, and sequence of events records.
+Each Party shall furnish to the other Party real-time and forecasted information as required by FPL's requirements. [?]
+The Parties will cooperate with one another in the analysis of disturbances to either Facility or the FPL Transmission System by gathering and providing access to information, if any, relating to any disturbance, including information from oscillography, protective relay targets, breaker operations, and sequence of events records.

 ARTICLE 11.
 FORCE MAJEURE